Howdy? Welcome to Bharaji where my mission is to help everyone start and grow an ecommerce business. You could be the next Shopify millionaire.

 One of the key selling point of Shopify is that users without technical or design experience can create beautiful online websites.

-As stated on their website, Shopify powers ambitious entrepreneurs all over the world with more than 600,000 stores, 1,000,000+ active users and $72B+ sold on Shopify.
+As stated on their website, Shopify powers ambitious entrepreneurs all over the world with millions of businesses in 175 countries and $200B+ sold on Shopify.

 I can tell from my own experience that it is one of the most user friendly ecommerce platform out there.